Payroll

 Accountant & Registered Tax Agent

-The financial year changeover brings a multitude of added tasks to every business' to-do list; one of which is to complete their payroll finalisations.
-Similar to previous years, all Australian employers must complete their payroll finalisation process for the year using the Single Touch Payroll (STP) system.
+The financial year changeover brings a multitude of added tasks to every business' to-do list; one of these very important tasks is to complete payroll finalisations!
+All Australian employers must complete their payroll finalisation process for the year using the Single Touch Payroll (STP) system.

 With so many other 'moving parts' at this time of year, we refresh your memory on what you need to know about STP finalisations, including when to complete them.